Graphic of half a column

 Edith works alongside the Programme Directors to scope out emerging areas of technology that can shape current and future ARIA programmes.
 Her doctoral work is in Soft Robotics and Engineering Mathematics at the University of Bristol, where she has developed bespoke wearable robots for progressive disease, leveraging novel hardware and AI.

-We are hiring a Technical Specialist - Cyber-Physical Multi-Agent Systems to help shape and deliver a bold programme of research in this space.
+We are hiring a Science + Technology Lead – Cyber-Physical Multi-Agent Systems to help shape and deliver a bold programme of research in this space.

 Apply now